Generation & Spatial Topology Screening

 3D visualization of floating wind farm layout including bathymetry surface, turbine positions, mooring lines, and anchor locations showing full system integration

-Figure 7 – Integrated system view combining bathymetry, layout, mooring configuration, and anchor positions.
+Figure 9 – Integrated engineering system combining environmental characterization, deployed layout, mooring systems and shared-anchor topology.

 Engineering Significance

-This visualization represents the transition from spatial layout to physical system configuration.
+This visualization represents the transition from engineering template deployment to an integrated floating offshore wind system.

 It captures: